-Title 5, § 1506 of the DCMR provides the notice requirements that must be given to an employee affected by a RIF.
-Section 1506.1 states that "[a]n employee selected for separation shall be given specific written notice at least thirty (30) days prior to the effective date of the separation.
-The specific notice shall state specifically what action is to be taken, the effective date of the action, and other necessary information regarding the employee's status and appeal rights."
+Chapter 24 of the DPM provides the notice requirements that must be given to an employee affected by a RIF.
+Section 2422.1 states that "each competing employee selected for release from his or her competitive level...shall be entitled to written notice at least thirty (30) full days before the effective date of the employee's release."
+The specific notice shall specify the effective date of an employee's release from his or her competitive level.
 Additionally, D.C.
 Official Code § 1-624.08(e), which governs RIFs, provides that an Agency shall give an employee thirty (30) days notice after such employee has been selected for separation pursuant to a RIF (emphasis added).

-Here, the record shows that Employee's RIF notice was dated October 22, 2010 and the effective date for the RIF was November 21, 2010.38 The notice states that Employee's position was eliminated as part of a RIF and also provided Employee with information about her appeal rights.
-Moreover, Employee acknowledged that she received her RIF notice on October 22, 2010, which equates to thirty (30) days written notice.39 Thus, I find that Employee was given the required thirty (30) days written notice prior to the effective date of the instant RIF.
+Here, the record shows that Employee's RIF notice was dated October 22, 2010 and the effective date for the RIF was November 21, 2010.49 The notice states that Employee's position was eliminated as part of a RIF and also provided Employee with information about her appeal rights.
+Moreover, Employee acknowledged that she received her RIF notice on October 22, 2010, which equates to thirty (30) days written notice.50 Thus, I find that Employee was given the required thirty (30) days written notice prior to the effective date of the instant RIF.

-Employee also contends that she was not properly given thirty (30) days notice because the RIF was actually effectuated on the date of the RIF Notice, October 22, 2010, because she was 1) required to turn in all her job-related items; 2) was told not to report to any assigned worksites or the central administration offices; and 3) was escorted from the building.
+Employee also contends that she was not properly given thirty (30) days notice because the RIF was actually effectuated on the date of the RIF Notice, October 22, 2010.
+She also states that the RIF Notice did not give any reasons or cause for the RIF.
 I disagree with Employee's contention.
+DPM §2423 does not require Agency to provide a reason or cause for the RIF.
+In its Answer, Agency provided a copy of the RIF Authorization, dated October 8, 2010, which detailed the specific reasons and legal basis for the instant RIF.51

+48 Employee Brief, p.
+3, Tab 3 (April 29, 2013).

+49 Agency Answer, Tab 1 (January 24, 2011).

+50 Petition for Appeal, p.
+3 (December 21, 2010).

+51 Agency Answer, Tab 2 (January 24, 2011).

-Agency's RIF Notice contained all of the requirements listed in 5 DCMR §1506.1, which includes a statement of "specifically what action [was taken], the effective date of the action, and other necessary information regarding the employee's status and appeal right."
-In this case, the RIF Notice stated that Employee's position was eliminated as part of a RIF effective November 21, 2010, along with information about her appeal rights to this Office.
-Additionally, in its Answer, Agency provided a copy of the RIF Authorization, dated October 8, 2010, which detailed the specific reasons and legal basis for the instant RIF.
-Further, it is within Agency's discretion to place an employee on administrative leave during the thirty (30) day notice period for a RIF.
-Based on the record, I find that Employee was properly placed on paid administrative leave from October 22, 2010 until November 21, 2010.
+I find that it is within Agency's discretion to place an employee on administrative leave during the thirty (30) day notice period for a RIF and based on the record, I find that Employee was properly placed on paid administrative leave from October 22, 2010 until November 21, 2010.
+52 Moreover, I find that Employee's RIF was properly effectuated on November 22, 2010, as stated in her RIF Notice.
+53